 While states may differ on the qualifying age, generally speaking, a child may request a guardianship appointment from the court.

-What if I do not know the identify or location of the child’s parents or family?
+What if I do not know the identity or location of the child’s parents or family?

 In order to successfully petition the court for appointment as guardian of a minor child, you will have to demonstrate that you have notified all interested parties, including the parents and relatives of the child.
 If you cannot find information about the child’s parents or relatives, you will have to show the court that you made a good faith effort to find the interested parties.
 Each state has different requirements about the necessary steps needed in order to proceed in an action for guardianship when the parents identity or location is unknown and other relatives cannot be contacted.